TyroneDunn/cabanel/README.md

-# Hals
+# Cabanel

-Welcome to Hals, a high-level, declarative, opinionated Node.js framework for the rapid development of server applications.
+Cabanel, a high-level, declarative, opinionated Node.js framework for the rapid development of server applications.

 ## Overview
-Hals is designed to streamline the development process of server-side applications by providing a structured and opinionated approach.
-It aims to minimize boilerplate code and promote best practices, allowing developers to focus on application logic & building features rather than managing infrastructure.
+Cabanel is designed to streamline the development process of server-side applications by providing a structured and declarative approach.
+It aims to minimize boilerplate code, allowing developers to focus on application logic & deploying features.

 ## Features
  - Declarative Syntax: Write clean and concise code using a declarative syntax that emphasizes